srct/go/README.md

 `$ docker-compose up`

-You should see that the server is running by going to http://localhost:8000 in your browser.
+SOMETIMES if this branch is updated you might have to You should see that the server is running by going to http://localhost:8000 in your browser.
 Any changes you make to your local file system will be mirrored in the server.